percwg/perc-wg/double/draft-ietf-perc-double.md

   the RTP packet using the inner cryptographic context.

-* If the endpoint wishes to insert header extensions that can be modified by an MDD, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end (if any), then add any MDD-modifiable header extensions.
+* If the endpoint wishes to insert header extensions that can be modified by an Media Distributor, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end (if any), then add any Media Distributor-modifiable header extensions.
 The OHB MUST replicate the information found in the RTP header following the application of the inner cryptographic transform.
 If not already set, the endpoint MUST set the X bit in the